nzge/nzge.github.io/_posts/2025-04-25-Questions.md

 ---

 Why do I frame everything in life as a question, and what does that say about who I am?
+Today I attempt to uncover that secret?
+That secret.

 I noticed that I like to put everything as a rhetorical, as an inquisition.
 Maybe this is me placing a level of uncertainty on everything I understand about the world.